HarshitChoudhry/Rubix-Cube/README.md

 Our project is a Mutual Fund Recommendation System implemented in Python using various data analysis and machine learning techniques.
 Here's a brief summary of what we have done:

-1. Data Analysis and Visualization:
+1. Descriptive Analysis and Visualization:

 We loaded mutual fund data from a CSV file given by the Hackhive Team and performed exploratory data analysis.
 Visualized the mean returns for different categories, subcategories, AMC names, and ratings using bar plots.